qysp/viol/packages/core/README.md

-# @ayce/core
+# @viol/core

-The core library of Ayce.
+The core library of Viol.

 ## TODO